2 The Basics II: Accidentals and Beats

 - Parentheses are not required for courtesy accidentals.

-- A courtesy natural could have also been used at Example 2.2.5B.
+- A courtesy natural could have also been used at Example 2.2.7B.

-- Example 2.2.6G: The pitch is E.
+- Example 2.2.7G: The pitch is E.

 - Here, the natural sign is required and should not have parentheses around it.

-Example 2.2.7 shows the opening four bars of “Hawaiian Rainbows,” which includes numerous accidentals.
+Example 2.2.8 shows the opening four bars of “Hawaiian Rainbows,” which includes numerous accidentals.
 The pitches are labeled above the music.

-Example 2.2.7.
+Example 2.2.8.
 “Hawaiian Rainbows”

-Notice a few things about the accidentals:
+Notice a few points regarding the accidentals:

-- At the end of the first measure, the pitch is still E-flat, even though the flat is not rewritten and there is a note in between.
+- At the end of the first measure, the pitch is still E flat, even though the flat is not rewritten, and there is a note in between.

-Example 2.2.8.
+Example 2.2.9.
 More accidentals: Candeille, “Romance de L’Orpheline de Berlin”

 - First, be aware that although the music is written for grand staff, the bottom staff has a treble clef.
+The lowest note in measures 2 through 4 is C4 and is not included in the given note names.

-- Number 1: Both D and F have a sharp, so the pitches are D-sharp and F-sharp.
+- Number 1: Both D and F have a sharp, so the pitches are D sharp and F sharp.

 - Number 2: Although D and F do not have a sharp directly in front of them, the accidentals continue.
+These notes are still D sharp and F sharp.

 - Number 3: Because of the bar line, both D and F require sharps to be rewritten.
-Otherwise, the pitches would be D-natural and F-natural.
+Otherwise, the pitches would be D natural and F natural.

-- Number 4: This time, Candeille wants an F-natural.
+- Number 4: This time, Candeille wants an F natural.
 The natural sign is required.

 - Number 5: The courtesy natural signs show that both D and F are natural.